markmoxon/elite-compendium-bbc-micro/README.md

 BBC Micro Elite was written by Ian Bell and David Braben and is copyright &copy; Acornsoft 1984.

-The code on this site has been reconstructed from a disassembly of the version released on [Ian Bell's personal website](http://www.elitehomepage.org/).
+The code on this site is identical to the source discs released on [Ian Bell's personal website](http://www.elitehomepage.org/) (it's just been reformatted to be more readable).

 6502 Second Processor Elite was written by Ian Bell and David Braben and is copyright &copy; Acornsoft 1985.